Jackson Stephens: Government and politics

-The Club for Growth

-Stephens joined The Club for Growth board in 2003 along with Richard (Dick) Gilder, Thomas L. (Dusty) Rhodes, Art Laffer, and Stephen Moore.
-Stephens was chairman of the Club from 2010 to 2019.

-By 2019, Club-endorsed candidates formed the backbone of the conservative caucus in the Senate to include: Senator Ted Cruz (Texas), Senator Tim Scott (South Carolina), Senator Pat Toomey (Pennsylvania), Senator Marco Rubio (Florida), Senator Rand Paul (Kentucky), Senator Ron Johnson, Senator Mike Lee (Utah), Senator Tom Cotton (Arkansas), Senator Ben Sasse (Nebraska), Senator Dan Sullivan (U.S. senator) (Alaska), Senator Marsha Blackburn (Tennessee), and Senator Josh Hawley (Missouri).

-Upon joining the board, Stephens helped expand the Club’s focus from Republican House primaries into U.S. Senate races.
-In the 2004 Senate race, Pat Toomey challenged Senator Arlen Specter (Pennsylvania) who was supported by President George W. Bush and his cabinet and a cadre of professional politicians including Bush’s senior adviser and deputy chief of staff, Karl Rove.
-Stephens was Toomey’s principal supporter.
-Although Toomey lost the primary by less than 2 percent, the campaign effectively launched the Club into the center of key Senate races and established the Club as a significant force in American politics.
-Toomey became the Club’s president, and in 2010 was elected senator (Pennsylvania).
+Stephens joined The Club for Growth board in 2003.
+Stephens was chairman of the club from 2010 to 2019.
+Stephens helped expand the club's focus from Republican House primaries into U.S. Senate races.
+In the 2004 Senate race, Pat Toomey challenged Senator Arlen Specter (Pennsylvania) who was supported by President George W. Bush and his cabinet and a cadre of professional politicians including Bush's senior adviser and deputy chief of staff, Karl Rove.
+Stephens was Toomey's principal supporter.
+Although Toomey lost the primary by less than 2 percent, the campaign effectively launched the Club into the center of key Senate races and established the club as a significant force in American politics.
+Toomey became the club's president, and in 2010 was elected senator (Pennsylvania).

-The Club for Growth Foundation

-Stephens was elected chairman of the Club’s Foundation in 2019.
-The Foundation has further expanded vote studies and public policy research to include state house and senate legislative races.
-Every year, the Club for Growth Foundation publishes a vote study on the U.S. Congress allowing citizens to see how congressional members vote on key economic issues (most notably tax increases and government spending).
+Stephens was elected chairman of the club's Foundation in 2019.

 Arkansas Policy Foundation

 Stephens cofounded the Arkansas Policy Foundation in 1995.
 In 1996, Stephens helped recruit Madison Murphy who led the Murphy Commission (1996–1999).

-Stephens chaired the Murphy Commission’s statewide education work group.
-In 2001, Stephens helped establish the very first open-enrollment public charter school in Arkansas: Academics Plus Charter Schools, Inc. Stephens later served on its board.
+Stephens chaired the Murphy Commission's statewide education work group.
+In 2001, Stephens helped establish the first open-enrollment public charter school in Arkansas: Academics Plus Charter Schools, Inc. Stephens later served on its board.